danboyle8637/fww/src/content/WhatWeDo/Reason2Strong.md

 ---
 id: reason2_strong
-headline: Looking for the Next Level?
+headline: Looking for a new challenge?
 ---

-Awesome!
-Learn kettlebell training and experience an advanced workout style perfect for sculpting an athletic body.
+Learn kettlebell training.
+It's an advanced workout style perfect for sculpting an athletic - seriously fit - body.